johnbarnes-vi/johnbarnes-vi/README.md

 ### 📖 What I Believe

 I'm a firm believer in the power of lifelong learning and the potential for technology to improve our lives.
-As a philosophy student turned computer scientist, I love exploring the intersections of technology, ethics, and human understanding.
+We must constantly re-iterate and overcome in all aspects of life.

 ### 📫 Get in Touch